Developer-DAO/academy/README.md

 ## Developer DAO Academy

-`Developer DAO Academy` is an open-source education platform created by the Developer DAO.
+&quot;Developer DAO Academy&quot; is an open-source education platform created by the Developer DAO.

-It's referred to as `D_D Academy` for branding, and [@devdao_academy](https://twitter.com/devdao_academy) on Twitter.

 ## How do I get started?